Global banks curb China travel after UBS banker stopped from leaving

 JPMorgan has informally advised its private banking managers to review their upcoming China travel plans, three people said.

-Bank of Singapore, the private banking arm of Singapore’s OCBC Bank (OCBC.SI), has told staff they can continue with their ongoing China trips, but should be cautious in future travel to the mainland, according to people with knowledge of the matter.
+Bank of Singapore, the private banking arm of Singapore’s OCBC Bank, has told staff they can continue with their ongoing China trips, but should be cautious in future travel to the mainland, according to people with knowledge of the matter.

 A Bank of Singapore spokesman declined to comment.

-UBS is the largest wealth manager operating in Asia, with $383 billion of assets under management, according to Asian Private Banker magazine, ahead of Citi, Credit Suisse (CSGN.S), HSBC (HSBA.L) and Julius Baer.
+UBS is the largest wealth manager operating in Asia, with $383 billion of assets under management, according to Asian Private Banker magazine, ahead of Citi, Credit Suisse, HSBC and Julius Baer.

 Credit Suisse has not imposed any travel ban on its private bankers on China travel, a spokeswoman said.